A True Culinary Artisan

 How did you first discover you wanted to be a chef?

 It seemed like it was natural progression because I had two grandmothers from two different cultures; they were always there for me and they taught me how to cook.

 Professionally, however, I think it was more than ego; it’s about having skills that cannot be denied.
 If you have your skills, your techniques and the required knowledge, you’ll be able to experience new things and acquire new ideas in the culinary field.

 Do you ever try to reinvent or recreate local Egyptian food?
 Why/why not?

 No, because Egyptian food cannot be recreated.
 It’s democratic food; how can you change foul or koshari?
 I don’t like to change or temper with anything so culturally-bound; it’s impossible to.
-The main reason for that is that Egyptian food is cooked for the people; it’s a kind of comfort food that has the same effect on me when I cook or eat it.
-It brings back memories and warmth.
+The main reason for that is that Egyptian food is cooked for the people; it’s a kind of “comfort food” that has the same effect on me when I cook it or eat it, bringing back memories and warmth.

 What makes Middle Eastern cuisine special?